Parameter-Efficient Fine-Tuning of State Space Models: Details of Sec. :

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lemma:bilinear_s4}] Combining Lemma~\ref{lemma:discretization} and the Bilinear discretization method in \eqref{eq:discretization} yields the desired results. \end{proof}

-\begin{lemma}[Essential Continuous Parameter Set for S4 with ZOH Discritization] Consider the parameters before discretization, \ie{}, $\A, \B, \C$, and they are discretized via ZOH discretization.
+\begin{lemma}[Essential Continuous Parameter Set for S4 with ZOH Discritization] Consider the parameters before discretization, \ie{}, $\A, \B, \C$, which are subsequently discretized using ZOH discretization.
 To achieve functional equivalence between the updated model and the target model, \ie{}, $\udf \equiv \tgf$, it is sufficient to tune the following number of parameters: